ioggstream/test-driven-development-101/markdown/03-openapi-intro.md

 ----

-Esercise: define the `ISOTimestamp` schema to represent the following object
+Esercise: define the `ISOTimestamp` schema object to represent the following object

 ```json
 {"timestamp":  "2020-01-01T00:00:00Z"}